Osprey: Sports

-Some sports clubs are named after the osprey such as the University of North Florida's North Florida Ospreys and Missoula Osprey baseball team.
+Some sports clubs are named after the osprey, such as the University of North Florida's North Florida Ospreys, the Missoula Osprey baseball team, and the Ospreys, the Swansea-based rugby union team.

 "Seahawks", another term for osprey, is also common among sports teams.
 The Seattle Seahawks, a professional American football team in the National Football League, received their identity from a naming contest, defeating 1,740 others.
-According to team general manager John Thompson, the name "shows aggressiveness, reflects our soaring Northwest heritage and belongs to no other major league team."
+According to team general manager John Thompson, the name "shows aggressiveness, reflects our soaring Northwest heritage, and belongs to no other major league team."

 Other

 So-called "osprey" plumes were an important item in the plume trade of the late 19th century and used in hats including those used as part of the army uniform.
 Despite their name, these plumes were actually obtained from egrets.

-During the 2017 regular session of the Oregon Legislature, there was a short-lived controversy over the western meadowlark's status as the state bird versus the osprey.
-The sometimes-spirited debate included state representative Rich Vial playing the meadowlark's song on his smartphone over the House microphone.
+During the 2017 regular session of the Oregon Legislature, a short-lived controversy arose over the western meadowlark's status as the state bird versus the osprey.
+The sometimes-spirited debate included State Representative Rich Vial playing the meadowlark's song on his smart phone over the House microphone.
 A compromise was reached in SCR 18, which was passed on the last day of the session, designating the western meadowlark as the state songbird and the osprey as the state raptor.